• Home

 • Mushrooms: Try roasting or sautéing fresh mushrooms for a comforting, meaty (yet meatless!) vegetarian side!

-• Fries: If you like bread with your soup, try switching things up and serving soup with fries!
-Traditional French fries are delicious, but sweet potato and zucchini fries are delicious too!
+• Fries: Try switching things up and serve your pasta ceci with fries!
+Traditional French fries are delicious!
+However, sweet potato and zucchini fries are amazing too!

 • Potatoes: While they aren’t a traditional pairing, potatoes are a hearty and delicious side option for this chickpea and vegetable soup!
 My favorite is baked potatoes, but sweet potatoes, smashed potatoes and roast potatoes are all great too!

-• Sausages: Fire up the grill or roast a few Italian sausages to add a bit of protein to your table!
+• Sausages: This ceci pasta pairs so well with Italian sausages!
+Fire up the grill or roast a few sausages to add more protein to your Italian dinner!

-• Chicken: Rotisserie chicken is a quick, easy and healthy protein option!
+• Chicken: Rotisserie chicken is a quick and easy option that boosts plenty of protein!

 How to make chickpea soup at home?

-This soup is so simple and easy to make at home!
-Plus, this chickpea soup recipe only requires 15 minutes of hands-on preparation and it’s made in just one pot!
+This simple chickpea soup recipe is so easy to make at home!
+Plus, this garbanzo bean soup only requires 15 minutes of hands-on preparation and it’s made in just one pot!

 (Don’t forget to scroll down for the detailed instructions in the complete printable recipe at the bottom of the page.)